 Just a short drive from Fort Payne is Mentone – a quaint mountain village perched atop the majestic Lookout Mountain that, due to its location in the northeastern corner of the state, boasts panoramic views over Alabama, Tennessee and Georgia from its highest points.
 Surrounded by the lush forests of the Appalachian foothills, Mentone’s rustic cabins make an ideal starting point for visitors exploring the canyons and waterfalls of Lookout Mountain Parkway, while its quaint downtown is home to quirky cafés, stores and fun events like the Mentone Rhododendron Arts and Crafts Festival and The World’s Longest Yard Sale.

-The beachside tourist town of Gulf Shores is an idyllic spot overlooking the beautiful, blue expanse of the Gulf of Mexico boasting long, white sandy beaches, cute waterfront seafood eateries and trendy boutiques.
+The beachside tourist town of Gulf Shores is an idyllic spot overlooking the beautiful, blue expanse of the Gulf of Mexico boasting long, white sandy beaches, cute waterfront seafood restaurants and trendy boutiques.
 Named one of USA Today’s Best Southern Beaches in 2014, Gulf Shores is an ideal haven for lovers of nature with dolphin spotting and shrimp catching amongst its popular activities.
 The neighboring Gulf State Park which is home to diverse wildlife including alligators and bobcats while events like the popular Hangout Music Festival give the town a fun vibe.

 Quite rightly named the literary capital of Alabama, historical Monroeville has produced several literary greats including Truman Capote and Harper Lee, whose seminal 1960 novel To Kill a Mockingbird is loosely based on the town, and commemorated with a two-act theatrical production hosted by Monroe County Heritage Museum in town each year.
 An archetypal small Southern town, Monroeville’s beating heart is its beautiful town square flanked by historical buildings like the Old Courthouse, immortalized in Lee’s book, while the green, leafy Whitey Lee Park offers walking trails, a picnic pavilion and catfish and bream fishing at its lovely lake.